| |

 one cannot extract the concentrations from a kinetic one because one does not know

-how much "contamination" from another species absorbance, so you could not
+how much "contamination" from another species absorbance, so you could not perform

 any data analysis with such an experiment.